iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > Useful for setting targets and rewards but a bit basic.
 Pedometer and distance tracker would improve progress monitoring<br> :date: __2021-02-20 12:45:20__

 > Would like a bike app as well<br> :date: __2021-02-19 14:40:45__

-> Good motivator but not always accurate.
-Tried carrying two phones loaded with app in my pocket on the same walk.
-One registered for me and one for my partner as we were getting big differences in the number of active minutes.
-Unfortunately even when both carried in the same way on the same walk the active minutes were significantly different<br> :date: __2021-02-18 11:45:46__

-> It's a nice simple app, it measures "brisk" walking but unfortunately doesn't seem to allow for health conditions.
-Having arthritis of the hip my mobility is challenging and I struggle to hit the pace the app requires.
-A little bit of tinkering to allow personalisation would make it a better app.
-But it really is straightforward.<br> :date: __2021-02-15 22:53:15__

-> Good fun that keeps me on my toes!
-Has been a great encouragement to set goals and stick to them.
-Very easy to use - a simple but effective tool in keeping up my walking routine.<br> :date: __2021-02-15 15:17:38__

-> I enjoy using the app.
-It makes me to be accountable and committed.
-It's so encouraging to see my progress.
-Only issue is that the sensor fails sometimes.<br> :date: __2021-02-14 00:02:20__

-> simple and encouraging<br> :date: __2021-02-13 21:06:45__